muneer78/muneer78.github.io/_posts/2022-05-09-great-lines-the-child-must-not-be-an-obstacle.md

 First, this was something a friend's dad told me when I first started working:

 > If you're consistently working more than 40 hours per week, you're either bad at your job or the company is taking advantage of you.
-Either way, you need to make a change.</p>
+Either way, you need to make a change.

 ---